JoranLau/mini_project_2/README.md

 Each model will output an .h5 file which can be use in the next step.

-Use test_predict.py to predict a photo, by doing this you must put a photo under current folder.
+Use test_predict.py to predict a photo, by doing this you must have a test photo under current folder.

 The dataset contains of 2 classes -- daisy & tulips, so all of the models could only classify either one of them.